Risk Factors Dashboard

 Risks Related to Competition

-Failure to develop and market new products and production technologies could impact Ashland’s competitive position and have an adverse effect on its businesses and results of operations.
+Failure to develop and market new products and production technologies could impact Ashland’s competitive position and have an adverse effect on its sales, businesses, and results of operations.

 The specialty additives and materials industry is subject to periodic technological change and ongoing product improvements.
 In order to maintain margins and remain competitive, Ashland must successfully develop and introduce new products or improvements that appeal to its customers and ultimately to global consumers.
 Ashland plans to grow earnings, in part, by focusing on developing markets and solutions to meet increasing demand in those markets, including demand for personal care and pharmaceutical products which are subject to lengthy regulatory approval processes.
 The fast change in Ashland’s industry and those of its customers necessitates that Ashland continue the development of new technologies to replace older technologies whose demand or market position may be fading.
 Ashland’s efforts to respond to changes in customer demand in a timely and cost-efficient manner to drive growth could be adversely affected by difficulties or delays in product development, including the inability to identify viable new products, successfully complete research and development, obtain regulatory approvals, obtain intellectual property protection or gain market acceptance of new products.
+Due to the lengthy development process, technological challenges and intense competition, Ashland’s products may not achieve substantial commercial success.
 Due to the lengthy development process, technological challenges and intense competition, there can be no assurance that any of the products Ashland is currently developing, or could develop in the future, will achieve substantial commercial success.

 The competitive nature of Ashland’s markets may delay or prevent Ashland from passing increases in raw materials or energy costs on to its customers.
 In addition, certain of Ashland’s suppliers may be unable to deliver products or raw materials or fulfill contractual requirements.
-The occurrence of either event could adversely affect Ashland’s results of operations.
+The occurrence of either event could result in decreased sales, increased costs, and adverse impacts to the valuation of Ashland’s inventory.

 Rising and volatile raw material prices, especially those of hydrocarbon derivatives, cotton linters or wood pulp, may negatively impact Ashland’s costs, results of operations and the valuation of its inventory.
 Similarly, energy costs are a significant component of certain of Ashland’s product costs.
 Ashland is not always able to raise prices in response to such increased costs, and its ability to pass on the costs of such price increases is dependent upon market conditions.
 Likewise, reductions in the valuation of Ashland’s inventory due to market volatility may not be recovered and could result in losses.

 Ashland purchases certain products and raw materials from suppliers, often pursuant to written supply contracts.
 If those suppliers are unable to meet Ashland’s orders in a timely manner or choose to terminate or not fulfill contractual arrangements, Ashland may not be able to make alternative supply arrangements.
 Also, domestic and global government regulations related to the manufacture, transport or import of certain raw materials may impede Ashland’s ability to obtain those raw materials on commercially reasonable terms.
+Certain Ashland businesses rely on agricultural output of clary sage, guar, and cotton linters, and the availability of these materials can be severely impacted by crop yields, weather events, and other factors.
 Certain Ashland businesses rely on agricultural output of clary sage, aloe, guar, and cotton linters, and the availability of these materials can be severely impacted by crop yields, weather events, and other factors.
 If Ashland is unable to obtain and retain qualified suppliers under commercially acceptable terms, its ability to manufacture and deliver products in a timely, competitive and profitable manner or grow its business successfully could be adversely affected.

 Risks Related to Human Capital